Messerschmitt Me 410 Hornisse: Variants

 The Me 410 B-series was similar to the A-series but replaced the pair of 7.92 mm (.312 in) MG 17s with 13 mm (.51 in) MG 131 machine guns.
 The originally planned 1,900 hp (1,400 kW) DB 603G engine had been cancelled in early 1944, so all Me 410 Bs used DB 603A or DB 603AA engines.
 The DB 603G would have increased the maximum speed to 630 km/h and cruising speed to 595 km/h, although the weight increased once again.
 The versions were the same as with the A-series, the Me 410 B-1 and Me 410 B-3 filling the same roles as the earlier A-1 and A-3 versions, also with the option of using the same Umrüst-Bausätze factory conversion kits as the A-series.

-Several experimental models were also developed.
+Several experimental models were developed.
 The Me 410 B-5 added shackles under the fuselage to carry a torpedo, and removed the MG 131s in the nose to make room for the FuG 200 Hohentwiel 550 MHz UHF-band maritime patrol radar.
 The bomb bay was not used in this version in order to make room for a 650 L fuel tank, and the rearward-firing remote turrets were replaced by another 700 L fuel tank for long-range missions.
 The Me 410 B-6 was a similar anti-shipping conversion, but intended for the short-range coastal defence role only.
 For this mission, it did not use a torpedo, and was instead a simple modification of the B-1 with the FuG 200 radar.
 The Me 410 B-7/B-8 were updated B-3 reconnaissance models that were never actually built.

 The Me 410 C was a high-altitude version drawn up in early 1944, with two new wing designs that increased span to 18.25 or 20.45 m.
 The larger wings allowed the gear to retract directly to the rear.
 A new universal engine mount would allow for the use of any of the DB 603JZ or BMW 801J turbocharged engines or the Jumo 213E two-stage mechanically supercharged engines, driving a new four-blade propeller with very wide blades.
 The BMW 801 radials were air-cooled and the DB 603 and Jumo 213 used an annular radiator, all Kraftei (power-egg) engine "modules" onto an airframe for ease of installation and field maintenance, so the normal under-wing radiators were removed.
 None were ever built, as Me 410 production was cancelled before the engines matured.